OpenNMT/opennmt.github.io/Guide.md

 2-layer LSTM with 500 hidden units on both the encoder/decoder.
 You can also add `-gpuid 1` to use (say) GPU 1.

-Get the full options list on the features page.
+Get the full options list on the <a href="http://opennmt.net//Advanced/#train---full-option-list">features page</a>.

 ### Step 3: Translate